TiagoMA90/connect/README.md

 Users (if authenticated) also have the ability to Report Posts.
 From a Post click on the Flag icon.
 From there a modal is displayed with a Reason of choice and an optional description field.
 This supports the Administration panel to moderate and fight Spam &/or Innapropriate content.

 - ## Report.js
 - Component used to report a post by providing a reason and an optional description.
-It opens a modal for the reporting process and submits the report to a remote API.
+It opens a modal for the reporting process and submits the report to the backend.
-- To use this component, one must import it and pass the postId prop.
+- To use this component, one must import it and pass the `postId` prop.
 Users can report posts by clicking the flag icon, which opens a modal to submit reports.

 - ## ReportModal.js
-- Sub-component used by the `Report` component to create the reporting modal.
+- Sub-component used by the Report component to create the reporting modal.
 It provides a user interface for selecting a reason, entering a description, and submitting the report.
-- Used internally by the `Report` component and does not need to be imported separately.
+- Used internally by the Report component and does not need to be imported separately.
 It creates the modal interface for reporting a post by a user.

 <img src="readme/img/Reports.png" alt="Reports">